NullPointerNinja7/sonocop/README.md

 Sonocop
 ---------

-Updated V1.3:
+V1.4:
    - published docker container

-Updated V1.2:
-   - Added Reporting program to report accuracy against a collection of known good and bad files

-Update V1.3
+V1.3
    - Handle case where model file is missing
    - Now returns number of bad files as exit code (useful for validation scripts)

+V1.2:
+   - Added Reporting program to report accuracy against a collection of known good and bad files

 Analyze flac files in folder (check if they are transcoded using current model):